moranneil/pands-problem-set/README.md

 ## Question 6: secondstring.py

 This program takes a users input string and prints out every second word.
-This program

 The line below takes in the text the user inputs and assigned to the string variable s
 ![Secondstring Sting Input](Images/secondstring-string-input.JPG "Secondstring Sting Input")